toberge/graphics-project/report.md

 <!-- ### Signed Distance Functions -->

-To find the closest distance to anything in the scene, ray marching uses signed distance functions, hereafter called SDFs.
+To find the closest distance to anything in the scene, ray marching may use signed distance functions, hereafter called SDFs.
 SDFs give exact or estimated distances to a surface, as well as the distance to a surface from _inside_ the surface, with the latter represented as negative values.
 As an example, consider the SDF
 $d = |p - c| - r,$
 where $d$ is the distance from $p$ to the sphere with center $c$ and radius $r$.
 Here, any point inside the sphere will have $d < 0$ since $|p - c| < r$, and any point outside the sphere's surface will have $d > 0$ since $|p - c| > r$.